 Back and Spine Injuries

 Any injury to the back, spine, and spinal cord can be devastating to your body.
 That is because these parts control so much of your entire body.
 The brain sends commands through the nerves of the spinal cord.
-These commands control your movement, functions, nervous system, and autonomic nervous system.
+These commands control your movement, functions, and autonomic nervous system.

 Injuries to your back and spine can result in various forms of paralysis, including quadriplegia, which is total paralysis from the neck down.
-Paralysis of different parts of the body can interfere with the body’s major functions.
-A motorcycle accident victim who is paralyzed may not be able to breathe for themselves and may require the use of a ventilator for the rest of their life.
+Paralysis of different body parts can interfere with the body's primary functions.
+A motorcycle accident victim who becomes paralyzed may lose the ability to breathe independently and may require a ventilator for the rest of their life.

 Other spinal injuries may result in respiratory problems, incontinence, and sexual dysfunction.
-Damage to a spinal cord cannot be reversed, so treatment will depend on the extent of the injury.
-Much of the treatment is geared toward preventing further injury and enabling you to return to a fulfilling, productive life.
+Unfortunately, damage to a spinal cord cannot be reversed.
+Treatment depends on the extent of the injury.
+The primary goals of treatment are to prevent further injury and enable a return to a fulfilling, productive life.
 However, that is not always possible.
-Motorcyclists with these injuries often suffer chronic pain and are unable to return to work.
+Motorcycle riders with these injuries often suffer chronic pain and are unable to return to work.

 Arms and Legs

-Road rash caused by a motorcycle accident can seriously impact a rider’s arms and legs.
-While the proper protective equipment – such as long-sleeved clothing and pants – can protect a motorcyclist from the elements, it can only do so much in a major crash.
+Road rash caused by motorcycle accidents can seriously impact a rider's arms and legs.
+While the proper protective equipment – such as long-sleeved clothing and pants – can protect a motorcyclist from the elements, it can only do so much in a serious crash.
 Even at low speeds, road rash can result in severe, burn-like abrasions that require skin grafts and hospitalization.
-Road rash injuries are extremely painful and can result in infections, sepsis, nerve damage, and permanent scarring.
+Road rash injuries are excruciating and can result in infections, sepsis, nerve damage, and permanent scarring.

-In many motorcycle accidents, riders are ejected from their vehicles.
+In many accidents, motorcycles eject the riders.
 As a result, motorcyclists who experience a hard landing in an accident are likely to suffer shoulder injuries and torn rotator cuffs.
 Broken arms, elbows, and fingers are also common, as well as broken legs, pelvis, and ribs.
 Injured motorcyclists might experience permanent nerve damage to the upper and lower body due to the impact of the ground.